Jbat1Jumper/PyApiMaker/README.rst

 PyApiMaker
 ==========

+*Written in python 3*

-*disclaimer: written in some kind of 3 years old kid english*
+*Disclaimer: written in some kind of 3 years old kid english*

 *PyApiMaker* provides utilities to easily create aplications